Winsford: Expansion

-Winsford began to significantly expand after 1721, when parliament gave permission for locks and other improvements on the River Weaver to go ahead which allowed sea-going vessels to reach Winsford from the port of Liverpool.
+Winsford began to significantly expand after 1721, when Parliament gave permission for locks and other improvements on the River Weaver to go ahead which allowed sea-going vessels to reach Winsford from the port of Liverpool.
 At first, this was the closest that barges carrying china clay from Cornwall could get to the Potteries district of north Staffordshire.
 Locally produced salt was also transported to the Potteries, for use in the manufacture of salt-glazed stoneware.
 Finished ceramics from the Potteries were brought back to Winsford, for export through the Port of Liverpool.
 That trade ended in the 1780s when the Trent and Mersey Canal opened and carried the goods through Middlewich, bypassing Winsford.
-The canalised River Weaver was the inspiration for the Duke of Bridgewater's canals, and later the engineer for the Weaver Navigation, Edwin Leader Williams, designed and built the Manchester Ship Canal.
+The canalised River Weaver was the inspiration for the Duke of Bridgewater's canals and later the engineer for the Weaver Navigation, Edwin Leader Williams, designed and built the Manchester Ship Canal.

 Railways came relatively early to Winsford, with the opening of Winsford station on the Grand Junction Railway in 1837.
-In his guide to the line, pushed that year, Arthur Freeling wrote:
+In his guide to the line, published that year, Arthur Freeling wrote: "There is so little worth attention in this village, that it is not even noticed in Parliamentary Population Returns."

 From the 1830s, salt became important to Winsford, partly because the salt mines under Northwich had begun to collapse and another source of salt near the River Weaver was needed.
 A new source was discovered in Winsford, leading to the development of a salt industry along the course of the River Weaver, where many factories were established.
 As a result, a new town developed within 1 mi of the old Borough of Over which had been focused on Delamere Street.
 Most of the early development took place on the other side of the river, with new housing, shops, pubs, chapels and a new church being built in the former hamlet of Wharton.
 Many of the buildings built in the 19th century were built using timber frame construction because of the risk of salt subsidence.

 Winsford Urban District Council came into being in 1894, administering the areas of Over and Wharton.